 Through a large glass ramp, overlooking the underlying excavations and bordered by artefacts found on the Acropolis slopes, the visitors reach a double-height level where the first gallery, dedicated to the “archaic” period of Greek art, presents archaeological exhibits, dating from the Mycenaean Period to the Geometric and Archaic ages, which illustrate the origins of the Acropolis as a religious center.

-Afterwards, through a staircase, the visiting path goes on up to the top level of the museum, which houses the Parthenon Gallery and whose footprint is rotated accordingly to the alignment of the Parthenon, so to present the marbles on view with the same orientation they originally had in the temple.
+Afterward, through a staircase, the visiting path goes on up to the top level of the museum, which houses the Parthenon Gallery and whose footprint is rotated accordingly to the alignment of the Parthenon, so to present the marbles on view with the same orientation they originally had in the temple.

 An aerial view of the Acropolis hill and the new museum’s building makes clear how the top level of the museum (which houses the Parthenon Gallery) was designed to replicate the orientation of the Parthenon temple; photo courtesy of Michael Photiadis Associate Architects